ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 `SystemBase` has two requirements of its subclasses: it must implement the `OnUpdate` method, which is the method that will get called when the System runs, and the class must be a `partial` class (this is just an implementation detail in how the ECS is implemented).

 There's no need to register or start the System, it will automatically be detected, and added to the update loop.
 So just adding this class to your project will start executing `OnUpdate` once each frame.

-To actually run some code per component, you can use an `EntityQuery` like before, but instead of using it directly, use it instead to run a Job System job for each entry (Now's the time to check out the Job System section above, if you skipped it).